-- 1. Mapping of processes in a logical representation of roles, policies and tasks.
-This helps to identify different inputs, members, process definitions, system manuals and service descriptions.
-All this to be later translated into the software language (Lacity & Willcocks, Robotic Process Automation: The Next Transformation Lever for Shared Services, 2016). - 2.
-Testing, there is a pilot process attending different requirements, where robots are tested under continuous improvement, iteratively.
-This is done to check if they perform the business tasks over their software environment correctly.
-Furthermore, new automated tasks need to be added gradually and in a standard matter.
-At this stage stakeholders check and analyze over what the robots are capable of doing with the use of different KPI depending on each organization goals (Lacity, Willcocks, & Craig, Robotic Process Automation at Telefónica O2, 2015). - 3.
-The rollout, after the successful trial at the testing process, the robot software can understand and execute the tasks on its own.
-Consequently, implementing robots in other teams exploring other methods to automate (Hallikainen, Bekkhus, & Pan, 2018).
+- 1. Mapping of processes in a logical representation of rules and tasks.
+This helps to identify different inputs, process descriptions, system manuals and service descriptions and translate into the software language (Lacity & Willcocks, Robotic Process Automation: The Next Transformation Lever for Shared Services, 2016). - 2.
+Testing, there is a pilot process, where robots are tested iteratively, under continuous improvement, to check if they perform the business tasks over their software environment.
+Moreover, new automated tasks need to be added gradually.
+At this stage stakeholders check and analyze over what the robots are capable of doing with tasks such as comparing information from various text files and spreadsheets (Lacity, Willcocks, & Craig, Robotic Process Automation at Telefónica O2, 2015). - 3.
+The rollout, after the successful trial at the pilot process, robot software can understand and execute the tasks.
+Consequently, implementing robots in other areas and processes grows rapidly (Hallikainen, Bekkhus, & Pan, 2018).

-Professionals from The Outsourcing Unit4 are exploring the different implications of outsourcing services in companies around the world, one of their main results is that low-performing back offices can be transformed to high-performance through five main transformation levers explained by Willcocks, Lacity and Craig as follows: "centralize physical facilities and budgets, standardize processes across business units, optimize processes to reduce errors and waste, relocate from high-cost to low-cost destinations, and technology enable with, for example, self-service portals.
+Professionals from The Outsourcing Unit4 are exploring the different implications of outsourcing services in companies around the world, one of their main results is that low-performing back offices can be transformed to high-performance through five main transformation levers: centralize physical facilities and budgets, standardize processes across business units, optimize processes to reduce errors and waste, relocate from high-cost to low-cost destinations, and technology enable with, for example, self-service portals.
 Further developments in automation, including software robots, have added a sixth lever.
-Clients report significant, multiple, often simultaneous benefits ranging across cost, process efficiency accuracy, regulatory compliance, speed, reliability, error reduction, and improved customer satisfaction" (Willcocks, Lacity, & Craig, 2015).
+Clients report significant, multiple, often simultaneous benefits ranging across cost, process efficiency accuracy, regulatory compliance, speed, reliability, error reduction, and improved customer satisfaction (Willcocks, Lacity, & Craig, 2015).